If you love cats, you’re in for a treat today, as here we have 100 cat facts you won’t want to miss!

 Many cat owners claim their cat does indeed have eyelashes, but in reality, these are just longer bits of fur or even whiskers located above their eyes.

-Cats have scent glands in their cheeks too, so the same can be said about their habit of “head-butting” you.
+Cats also have scent glands in their cheeks, so the same can be said about their habit of “head-butting” you.

 Now quickly, go give your new cat overlords a treat!

-The cat family consists of many different animals, but the largest is the tiger.
+The cat family consists of many animals, but the tiger is the largest.

 The family that includes domesticated cats, tigers, and all other felines is called the Felidae family.